German Prisoner of War Camp, Hoopeston, Illinois: Prisoners in other states

 Approximately 359,100 German prisoners were housed across the United States.
-Only four states, Montana, Nevada, North Carolina, and Vermont, did not house any prisoners of war, according to records in Washington, D.C., and the U.S. Department of the Army.
+Only four states, Montana, Nevada, North Dakota, and Vermont, did not house any prisoners of war, according to records in Washington, D.C., and the U.S. Department of the Army.
 Japanese prisoners of war camps were located in Wisconsin and Iowa while Italian prisoners were kept in Utah, Texas, Nebraska, Missouri, Kansas, Iowa, Colorado, and California.
 One escaped German prisoner of war was never captured.
 Georg Gärtner turned himself on September 11, 1985.
 He was the last of 2,000 escaped prisoners to be recaptured.

 Three base camps, Camp Ellis near Peoria, Camp Grant south of Rockford, and Fort Sheridan, supplied the manpower to temporary camps in Hoopeston, Milford, Arlington Heights, Des Plaines, Eureka, Gardiner General Hospital, Gibson City, Hampshire, Joliet, Lanark, Mayo General Hospital, Pomona, Pine Plaines, Skokie Valley, Sycamore, Thorton, and Washington.

+A map of "Major POW camps across the United States as of June, 1944" was created by the United States Army on June 30, 1944.
+It shows that North Carolina had several POW camps, but North Dakota had none.